This is the canonical configuration document for Spooky. It should answer four questions for every setting:

 Key fields:

-observability.control_api.auth_token: bearer token required for runtime and restart endpoints (Authorization: Bearer <token>).observability.control_api.max_connections(default:256): concurrent connection cap.observability.control_api.connection_timeout_ms(default:30000): per-connection lifetime timeout.
+observability.control_api.auth_token: bearer token required for runtime, reload-certs, and restart endpoints (Authorization: Bearer <token>).observability.control_api.reload_certs_path: authenticated POST endpoint that reloads listener certificate and client-auth CA material for new handshakes.observability.control_api.max_connections(default:256): concurrent connection cap.observability.control_api.connection_timeout_ms(default:30000): per-connection lifetime timeout.

 If observability.control_api.address is non-loopback, observability.control_api.auth_token is required.